Physics (PHY) Courses

 Introduction to analog and digital electronics.
 Fundamentals of DC and AC circuits, transistors, and amplifiers will be covered.
 Includes one laboratory each week.

-Prerequisites: PHY-112 with grade of C- or better
+Prerequisites: PHY-112 with a minimum grade of C-

 Corequisites: PHY-220L